DiarmuidHenry/Project-03/README.md

 - As mentioned in [Noteworthy Comments](#noteworthy-comments), I would like to factor in the fact that players often overshoot their town and waste movements when amknig a U-turn in their route.
 To compensate for this, I could firstly favour routes without U-turns whilst creating the suggested routes (in the event of there being multiple routes of shortest length), as routes without U-turns have no wasted moves (here we are ignoring Chance Cards, roadblocks etc.).
 This could be done by adding an extra condition whilst checking/removing duplicate routes, something along the lines of `if results_lists[i][j] == results_lists[i][j+2]`.
 Going deeper into Game Theory, I would then need to use Probability Theory to caclculate the average number of wasted steps in such as instance, and add this (multiplied by the number of U-turns in a path) to the length of each relevant path.

 - Fix the problem with indexing of `next_result` as was [mentioned in Issues/Bugs: Unresolved](#unresolved)

+## Acknowledgments

+- The Slack community, for helping with minor queries as well as larger problems.
+- Tutor Assistance, for helping point me in the right direciton when discussing problems that I just couldn't get my head around.